martinpihrt/OSPy/api/docs/Details.md

 DELETE|Delete object/s

 ### Authentication, misc
-Before getting into detailing the meaty part some notes :
+Before getting into detailing the meaty part some notes:
  * Authentication -- I think we should stick to http basic (base64 encoded) over TLS (once known as SSL).
 Assuming that this is going to be an _API_, used from other software it's easy to add the auth headers always.
 We can also do cookie auth, though I'm note rally sure of it's usability in our case.
  * Versioning -- It may be an overkill, but it's good design anyway.
-So API URLs should be in the format :
+So API URLs should be in the format:

   `http(s)://[ip|name]:[port]/api/v1/...... `

 This way we keep the API constant and stable for a certain version of the API and clients "speaking" that level should be able to work ok, even after there is a second, third and so on releases of the API.
 As I said, in this particular case this seems to me a bit of an overkill.
 ### Objects and collections
-We have the following (coarsely defined) groups of "objects" currently :
+We have the following (coarsely defined) groups of "objects" currently:
   * Programs
   * Stations
   * Options
   * Logs
   * System
   * Sensors
+  * Sensor

 I've heard people also call these 'collections' in the API world.
-So the general URL format becomes :
+So the general URL format becomes:

   `http(s)://[ip|name]:[port]/api/[collection]/[object_id]/`